JosepMariaVila/CreateKeypairOfflineXRPL/README.md

 # CreateXRPwalletKeypairOffline

-A super simple javascript pieace of code to create OFFLINE a key pair for an XRP wallet.
+A javascript pieace of code to create OFFLINE a keypair for an XRP wallet.

 It creates a key pair using ed25519 algorithm.